MaiaBlanco/maiablanco.github.io/resume.md

 title: Curriculum Vitae
 ---
 # Mark P. Blanco
-PhD Candidate in Electrical Engineering at Carnegie Mellon University
+I am a PhD Candidate at the Carnegie Mellon University Department of Electrical and Computer Engineering.

+My PhD work focuses on high-performance algorithms, architectures, and techniques for graph processing, as well as development of analytical performance models for scientific (HPC) workloads.

+Post graduation, I am interested in research in either industry or national labs where I can have an impact on computer architectures, performance, and workloads that drive science and society.

 ### Research interests
-Graph processing, performance modeling, High Performance Computing (HPC), computer architecture
+Graph processing, performance modeling, High Performance Computing (HPC), computer architecture, scientific computing

 ## Education